-How quickly do the days fly by – one day you’re making a packing checklist for your freshman year, excited to start your college journey, and the next, you’re making a checklist for what you need to include and keep in mind to ace your Chemistry IA paper.
+How quickly do the days fly by – one day, you’re making a packing checklist for your freshman year, excited to start your college journey, and the next, you’re making a checklist for what you need to include and keep in mind ace your Chemistry IA paper.

 Wondering how to get started?

 Original: SourceIn this article, you’ll learn what an IB Chemistry Internal Assessment is along with a handy checklist to help you deliver quality, A-grade assignments.

 For most students, Chemistry IA seems like an impossible feat to conquer.

 Taking up 20% of your entire grade for your coursework, Chemistry IA papers need to be submitted with little or no errors and should consist of the most minute details to qualify for getting high scores on it.